F.A.Q. - Weddings

 Q. How much is the retainer, and do you offer payment plans?

-A. The retainer is 30% of the total cost of the collection.
+A. Each collection has a flat rate retainer fee of $750.00.
 Yes, I do offer payment plans.

 Q. What is your refund/cancellation policy?

 A. Any amount paid outside of the retainer will be refunded in the event of a cancellation, unless you have already had an engagement session and obtained the digital files from the session, the fee for this product and service will be added to your bill if you have only paid the retainer or will be deducted from your refund if you’ve paid in full or made payments outside the retainer.

 There are other policies concerning this, which are listed in the contract and discussed upon booking.

 If you have additional questions, please contact Crystal Broussard Photography at firstname.lastname@example.org or fill out the contact form.